ArcherHeffern/System-Creation/SYLLABUS.md

 [x] System design Overview: Performance, Reliability, Scalability, Security [x] External API's (eg. Stripe)  - go over more advanced client server during this time [ ] Hackathon Project
+[ ] Finish protocol completed answer
+[ ] TCP reading as first homework with whitepaper as supplement?
+[ ] Work through layers during first lesson?
+[ ] Have second lesson be recap + create protocol
+[ ] Split lesson 2 into 2 and 3
+[ ] System design: Two tier and three-tier database architecture.
+Microservice, client server, if you can think of it, you can do it.
+Designing systems takes creativity

 ## Supplementary Content
 ### How to Learn